mpgarate/labthi.ng-vagrant/README.md

 * Gnome Terminal

 ### Post Install Script
+The script should not be run as root.
+It will prompt for a password when required.
-The script does the following:
+It does the following:
 * Configure Git email
 * Install Heroku
 * Generate an ssh key